Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 The PostgreSQL tuning adopted by OpenStreetMap can be found in the [PostgreSQL Chef Cookbook](https://github.com/openstreetmap/chef/blob/master/cookbooks/postgresql/attributes/default.rb): the specific PostgreSQL tuning for the OpenStreetMap tile servers is reported in the related [Tileserver Chef configuration](https://github.com/openstreetmap/chef/blob/master/roles/tile.rb#L38-L45).

-For a dev&test installation on a system with 16GB of RAM, the suggested settings are the following:
+For a dev&test installation on a system with 16GB of RAM, the suggested settings are the following[^97]:

     shared_buffers = 2GB
-    work_mem = 128MB
+    work_mem = 128MB # or 256MB
     maintenance_work_mem = 1GB
     wal_level = minimal
     synchronous_commit = off
     min_wal_size = 1GB
     max_wal_size = 2GB
+	checkpoint_segments = 60
     checkpoint_timeout = 15min
     checkpoint_completion_target = 0.9
     default_statistics_target = 1000
     autovacuum = off
     fsync = off

+*default_statistics_target* can be even increased to 10000.

+If performing database updates, run ANALYZE periodically.

 To stop and start the database: